hbk619/swagger-doc/README.md

 Swagger Doc
 ========

-This project allows you to generate swagger json from Akka Http tests
+This project allows you to generate swagger json from Akka Http tests.
+It's inspired by https://github.com/kodemaniak/akka-http-restdoc which creates some generic documentation from your tests.

 It has 2 components you need: